telerik/xaml-docs/controls/radgridview/hierarchical-gridview/hierachy-overview.md

 # Hierarchy Overview

 Besides the trivial tabular data visualization, the __RadGridView__ is capable of displaying hierarchical data in the form of nested tables.
-In this case the rows of the __RadGridView__ are represented by the __GridViewExpandableRow__ class.
 In the [Basic Hierarchies]({%slug gridview-basic-hierarchies%}) topic you can find information about the basics of building a hierarchical grid.

 #### __Figure 1: Basic Hierarchies__
 ![GridView Basic Hierarchies](images/gridview-basic-hierarchies.PNG)